vimode/frontend-mentor-challenges/scoot-website-react/README.md

 Creating data objects or adding data to props certainly helps a lot with bringing in data than filling all the data in the markup.
 Keeps the component very easy to modify and re-use if required.

 Background images and patterns need a lot of work and fixes.
-Tjey are not responsive as they should be. (>re)
+They are not responsive as they should be. (>re)

 PENDING TASKS